 We believe strongly in supporting the community in which we live and work, and accordingly offer a range of scholarship programs as well as supporting various charities.

-Each year Australis offer scholarships for Certificate and Diploma qualifications, or professional development programs.
+Each year Australis offer scholarships for Certificate and Diploma qualifications, and professional development programs.
 These scholarships cover the tuition cost of the course and are open to individuals, charities and community organisations (for their staff or clients).
-Scholarships for enrolments in 2020 will open in November 2019.
+Scholarships for 2021 have all been awarded, but applications for 2022 will open in November.

 Suit of Change is a not for profit organisation that provides a range of services to men at risk.
 It was created by Mark Ferguson of Will Valor as a facilitator of clothing donations